Pizza with Caramelized Onions, Sautéed Mushrooms and Goat Cheese

 Instructions

-- Turn skillet to medium low heat and add 1 tablespoon olive oil.
-Sauté the onions until soft and golden brown.
-If the onions become dry and start to brown to quickly, add 1-2 tablespoon water to the pan.
+- Turn skillet to medium-low heat and add 2 Tablespoons of olive oil.
+Sauté the sliced onions until soft and golden brown.
+If the onions become dry and start to brown to quickly, add 1-2 Tablespoon of water to the pan.
 Transfer to a bowl or plate and refrigerate if needed until you're ready to use them.

 - Place a pizza stone on the middle rack of the oven and preheat to 500°F for one hour.